selhorn/oreilly-github-demo/docs/start.md

  [launch config info](launch_config.md)

-#### Configuration Example <a name="config"></a>
+#### Configuration details <a name="config"></a>

 The following is a simple configuration diagram deployment.

 ![Configuration example](images/config-diagram-autoscale-waf.png)

-#### Detailed clustering information
+This solution creates a clustered set of BIG-IP VEs.
+They are configured by using an [iApp](https://devcentral.f5.com/iapps) that includes a basic virtual service (listening on 0.0.0.0:80) with a WAF policy.

+When the first instance of BIG-IP VE launches, a device group called "autoscale-group" is automatically created.
+This instance is registered as the primary instance and it remains in the device group, even while other instances are launched/added to the cluster and terminated/removed from the cluster.

-This solution creates a clustered system with "AutoSync" enabled, so any change is immediately propagated throughout the cluster.
-Each cluster member instance reports "Active" and "Actively" processes traffic.
-Although Autosync is enabled and technically you can make changes to any existing clustered member, for consistency we recommend you make any changes to the original, primary instance.
+After the first instance is launched, you can log in to this instance and customize its configuration.
+While you can technically make changes to any BIG-IP VE in the cluster, for consistency you should only make changes to the original, primary instance.

-parameter descript
-We also recommended you launch the cluster with one member instance to start.
-This instance registers itself as the primary and sets "Scale In" protection to Enabled.

-When the first auto scale instance is launched, a Device Group called "autoscale-group" is automatically created.

-Whenever a new instance is launched, it joins the cluster.
-If those instances are scaled down, they are removed from the cluster and the original instance remains.
-The cluster membership is updated once every 10 minutes and sends metrics every 60 seconds using [iCall](https://devcentral.f5.com/icall).
+Cluster membership is updated every 10 minutes and metrics are sent (where?) every 60 seconds using [iCall](https://devcentral.f5.com/icall).

-This deployment creates an initial BIG-IP configuration using an [iApp](https://devcentral.f5.com/iapps) that includes a basic virtual service (listening on 0.0.0.0:80) with a WAF policy.

-After the first instance is launched, you can log in and customize the configuration.
+Automatic sync is enabled for the device group, so configuration changes are immediately propagated to all BIG-IP VEs in the cluster.
+All instances are "Active" and actively process traffic.

 ### Help <a name="help"></a>
 Because this template has been created and fully tested by F5 Networks, it is supported by F5.
 This means you can get assistance if necessary from F5 Technical Support.